Click HERE for the SOCHUM topic guide.

 The Social, Cultural, and Humanitarian Committee is concerned with the examination of human rights and fundamental freedoms along with their social implications.
 Through these practices, it is meant to protect minority groups as well as promote the abolition of systematic oppression in various contexts.
 While it lacks the ability to enact international legislation, its role is largely defined by the aid it is delegated to provide.
 SHSMUN’s SOCHUM serves as an environment in which new and experienced delegates alike work cohesively toward solutions for the wide array of issues facing the committee.
 In this way, Social, Cultural, and Humanitarian debate benefits a large range of experience levels.

-Virginia Alsobrooks, SOCHUM Chair
+Benjamin Thompson, SOCHUM Chair

-2.)
+3.)
 What kind of food would you be?
 Why?

-5.)
+4.)
 What's your favorite quote?

 “Success isn’t a result of spontaneous combustion.
 You must set yourself on fire.”